Gender flip: History

+Criticism

-According to The Guardian, one of the most high profile examples of this is the 2016 remake of the 1984 movie Ghostbusters, which featured a female ensemble instead of the original movie's male one.
-The 2016 movie received significant backlash, with its trailer video becoming the most disliked in YouTube history.
-David Sims wrote in The Atlantic that the subtext of much of the criticism of the movie was that "the idea of a female cast taking up the mantle of a very male film series is just somehow wrong", and the response has elsewhere been described as sexist and misogynistic.
-The website Vox described it as "a sequel to Gamergate."
+According to The Guardian, one of the most high profile examples of this is the 2016 remake of the 1984 film Ghostbusters, which featured a female ensemble instead of the original film's male one.
+The 2016 version received significant backlash, with its trailer video becoming the most disliked in YouTube history.
+David Sims wrote in The Atlantic that the subtext of much of the criticism of the film was that "the idea of a female cast taking up the mantle of a very male film series is just somehow wrong", and the response has elsewhere been described as sexist and misogynistic.
+The website Vox described it as "a sequel to Gamergate".

-In 2018, Amanda Hess wrote in the New York Times that in the two years since the Ghostbusters remake, this concept had progressed from being a "one-off stunt" into a genre of its own, citing Ocean's 8 as just one example of three such movies that summer alone.
+In 2018, Amanda Hess wrote in The New York Times that in the two years since the Ghostbusters remake, this concept had progressed from being a "one-off stunt" into a genre of its own, citing Ocean's 8 as just one example of three such films that summer alone.
 Other 2010s examples include Overboard, The Hustle, and Life of the Party.